hmslima/sambahsacompletegrammar/sambahsa.md

 Other complaint is that Sambahsa build its vocabulaty upon loanwords instead compound words, I explain: the adjective “beautiful” is “bell” in Sambahsa while “ugly” is “biaur” in Sambahsa; someone could say that, for example, an affix that inverts the meaning of the word would be more interesting because it would eliminate the need of memorizing hundreds of words.
 Indeed it's a resource with its advantages, but, on the other hand, sentences with compound sentences take a time to be analized, so, after analizing the pros and cons, it's more interesting  and practical a word like “biaur” than “antibell”.
 And frankly, until you master the grammar, you will have memorized all the most relevant words.

-**Everything has a price:** many auxiliary languages try the possible to be the simplest ones adopting, for example, very simple orthographies: one letter, one sound; all nouns having only one ending, all adjectives having only one ending, etc. The advantage of not having a too complex orthography is that the learning curve is very low, but the disadvantage
+**Everything has a price:** many auxiliary languages try the possible to be the simplest by adopting very simple orthographies: one letter, one sound; all nouns having only one ending, all adjectives having only one ending, etc. The advantage of not having a too complex orthography is that the learning curve is very low, but the disadvantage